 - Completion of two foundational courses (6 credits)

 - ARST 500 – 20th c.
 Middle East History

 - ARST 501- Introduction to the Study of the Arab World

-- A minimum of four electives should be offered through CCAS, Department of History, or Department of Arabic and Islamic Studies.
+- A minimum of three electives should be offered through CCAS, Department of History, or Department of Arabic and Islamic Studies.

 - A maximum of four electives may be taken from other departments at Georgetown University.

 - Pass Arabic Language Proficiency Exams

 - Student must pass both the MAAS oral and written exams for Modern Standard Arabic to complete this requirement by the end of the program.

 - Oral Comprehensive Exam: The oral exam is designed to provide a cross-disciplinary conclusion to the student’s course work and total educational experience in the program.
 The exam is administered by a panel of three CCAS faculty members.
 The exam takes place after a student’s coursework has been completed.

 - Thesis Option: Students have the option of writing and defending a thesis in their final semester in lieu of the oral exam.
 Thesis students must take a methods course and enroll in the three-credit MAAS Thesis Colloquium, both of which count as elective courses.

 For additional information about program requirements, please consult the MAAS Student Handbook.